Charles Fourier: Utopian aspirations

-Fourier was deeply disturbed by the disorder of his time and wanted to stabilize the course of events.
+Fourier was deeply disturbed by the disorder of his time and wanted to stabilise the course of events.
 He saw a world full of strife, chaos, and disorder.

 Fourier is best remembered for his writings on a new world order based on unity of action and harmonious collaboration.
 He is also known for certain utopian pronouncements, such as that the seas would lose their salinity and turn to lemonade, and a coincidental view of climate change, that the North Pole would be milder than the Mediterranean in a future phase of Perfect Harmony.